-- 2. Preserve a historic commercial storefront. - a.
+- Preserve a historic commercial storefront. - a.
 Preserve the storefront glass if it is intact. - b.
 Repair historic storefront elements by patching, splicing, consolidating or otherwise reinforcing the historic materials. - c.
-Do not alter the size and shape of a historic storefront opening. - d.
-Do not use reflective, opaque or tinted glass. - 3.
-If a storefront is altered, restoring it to the original design is preferred. - a.
-Remove more recent coverings that obscure original features. - b.
-If evidence of the original design is missing, use a simplified interpretation of similar storefronts in a rehabilitation approach. - c.
+Do not alter the size and shape of a historic storefront opening. - Do not use reflective, opaque or tinted glass. - If a storefront is altered, restoring it to the original design is preferred. - Remove more recent coverings that obscure original features. - If evidence of the original design is missing, use a simplified interpretation of similar storefronts in a rehabilitation approach. - c.
 The new design should convey the character of a typical storefront, including the transparency of display windows. - d.
-Historic photographs of commercial buildings in the Stockyards area are available and should be used when determining the original character of a storefront design. - 4.
-Reconstruct a missing storefront feature to match the historic design. - a.
+Historic photographs of commercial buildings in the Stockyards area are available and should be used when determining the original character of a storefront design. - Reconstruct a missing storefront feature to match the historic de - a.
 Use traditional materials such as masonry and wood. - b.
 If using historic material is not possible, use a compatible substitute that is similar in scale, finish and character to the historic material, and that has proven durability in the local climate. - c.
 Reference historical documentation to guide the design of a replacement feature; or design a simplified version of a similar element seen on nearby historic properties, if no documentation is available. - d.
-Expose historic storefront elements that have been covered by modern siding or other materials. - 5.
-A simplified or contemporary interpretation of a traditional storefront may be considered where the historic storefront is missing and no evidence of it exists.
+Expose historic storefront elements that have been covered by modern siding or other materials.